ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### Read Trimming

-Cellranger only performs read trimming to 3' gene expression assays.
+Cell Ranger only performs read trimming to 3' gene expression assays.

 A full length cDNA construct is flanked by the 30 bp template switch oligo (TSO) sequence, AAGCAGTGGTATCAACGCAGAGTACATGGG, on the 5' end and poly-A on the 3' end.
 Some fraction of sequencing reads are expected to contain either or both of these sequences, depending on the fragment size distribution of the sequencing library.
 Reads derived from short RNA molecules are more likely to contain either or both TSO and poly-A sequence than longer RNA molecules.